Skip to content

 Get legal help, write down any proof, and tell the correct department about any cases of domestic violence, child abuse, or neglect.
 Talk to your child about how they feel about their father and what he has done for them.
 Give them help and reassurance on an emotional level.

 Yes, but under supervision.
-This depends on many things, like how bad the alcohol problem is, how it affects the child’s welfare, how willing and able the parent is to get help, and what is best for the kid.
+That depends on many things, like how bad the alcohol problem is, how it affects the child’s welfare, how willing and able the parent is to get help, and what is best for the kid.

 Yes, if they’re sober for a long time.
-The parent still has to show the court that they are fit and responsible enough to care for their child and that it would be best for the child to spend more time with them.
+The custody alcoholic parent still has to show the court that they are fit and responsible enough to care for their child and that it would be best for the child to spend more time with them.

 Tony McKenzie